 Are eggs a bland diet for dogs?

-Yes. eggs can be used in bland diet for your dog.
+Yes, eggs can be used in a bland diet for your dog.

 What bland food can a sick dog take?

-There are various food you can use in bland diet.
+There are various foods you can use in a bland diet.
 This article mentions all the important food that you can feed your dog.
 Food like boiled lean meat, chicken, hamburger, turkey, boiled white rice, etc. are included in bland diet.

 How much bland diet to feed in a bland diet?

-Start with 1-2 table spoon of any food that can be included in bland diet.
-Then give a gap of 3 hours before the next feed.
+Start with 1-2 table spoons of any food that can be included in bland diet.
+Then, give a gap of 3 hours before the next feed.
 You can gradually increase the quantity.